 1. Pet Gear Travel Lite

-- Why we like it: The surface is super "grippy," giving cats confidence even on a slope.
+- Why we like it: The surface is super "grippy," giving cats confidence even on a slope, and it folds flat for storage.

 2. DoggoRamp Adjustable Bed Ramp

-- Why we like it: It’s furniture-grade wood and the slope is completely adjustable.
-It’s built to last a lifetime.
+- Why we like it: It's furniture-grade wood and the slope is completely adjustable -- a real win for owners of tall platform beds where a fixed ramp would be too steep.

 Training: Don't Just Set It and Forget It